 Can I have a load of leaves dumped at my property?

-Any community members may contact Lane County Public Works by email at firstname.lastname@example.org or by phone at 541-682-6999 if they wish to request delivery of leaves to private property during the program.
+Any community members may contact Lane County Public Works by e-mail at firstname.lastname@example.org or by phone at 541-682-6905 if they wish to request delivery of leaves to private property during the program.
 Each request is processed individually with a site visit to ensure adequate ingress/egress to the property, convenience to the leaf collection area and sufficient area for dumping.
-Not all requests for private delivery will be honored.
+Not all requests for private delivery will be authorized.

 What if my street or intersection is flooding because the storm drains and gutters are clogged with leaves?